rfortherestofus/blog/ggplot2-theme/ggplot2-theme.md

 # Pick a built-in theme as a base

-The easiest way to start customizing a theme is to pick one of the built in [`{ggplot2}` themes](https://ggplot2.tidyverse.org/reference/ggtheme.html) that most closely matches the style you’re going for.
+The easiest way to start customizing a theme is to pick one of the built-in [complete `{ggplot2}` themes](https://ggplot2.tidyverse.org/reference/ggtheme.html) that most closely matches the style you’re going for.